A Combinatorial Characterization of Supervised Online Learnability: Introduction

-\begin{contributions*}{}{} \begin{enumerate} \item We give a new scale-sensitive dimension, named the sequential Minimax dimension (SMdim), that gives a tight quantitative characterization of online learnability for any tuple $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \mathcal{H}, \ell)$. \item Using SMdim, we construct a generic online learner for any tuple $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \mathcal{H}, \ell)$. \item We show that the SMdim reduces to existing combinatorial dimensions in the case where $\mathcal{Z} = \mathcal{Y}$, like the Ldim and seq-fat, as well as the case where $\mathcal{Z} \neq \mathcal{Y}$, like the $(k+1)$-Ldim from \cite{moran2023list} and MSdim from \cite{raman2023online}. \item We give the first quantitative characterization of online learnability for two natural learning settings: vector-valued regression and multilabel classification. \end{enumerate} \end{contributions*}
+Guided by these two questions, we make the following contributions in this paper. \begin{itemize} \item[(i)] We give a new scale-sensitive dimension named the sequential minimax dimension (SMdim) and show that it provides a tight quantitative characterization of online learnability of any tuple $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \Hcal, \ell)$. \item[(ii)] Using the SMdim, we construct a generic online learner for any tuple $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \mathcal{H}, \ell)$. \item[(iii)] We show that existing combinatorial dimensions are special instances of the SMdim.
+This includes the case where $\mathcal{Z} = \mathcal{Y}$, like the Littlestone and sequential fat-shattering dimensions, as well as the case where $\mathcal{Z} \neq \mathcal{Y}$, like the $(k+1)$-Littlestone dimension from \cite{moran2023list} and Measure shattering dimension from \cite{raman2023online}. \end{itemize}

+To prove the sufficiency of the SMdim, we combine and extend the algorithmic ideas from \cite{DanielyERMprinciple} and \cite{hanneke2023multiclass} to construct a generic online learner.
+To prove the necessity of the SMdim, we construct a hard stream given any online learner.
+Finally, we use combinatorial arguments and results from discrete geometry to show that the SMdim reduces to existing dimensions.